ingtiti/cosc-learning-labs/doc/guide/byod.md

                      'username': 'cisco'},
 ...
 ```
-What this says is that there is a controller at `198.18.1.25` with the REST API exposed on port `8181`, for which the credentials are "admin/admin", and that there is a network element, with a management IP address of `198.18.1.50`, managed via Netconf, on port 830, with the credentials "cisco/cisco".
+Which says that there is a controller at `198.18.1.25` with the REST API exposed on port `8181`, for which the credentials are "admin/admin", and that there is a network element, with a management IP address of `198.18.1.50`, managed via Netconf, on port 830, with the credentials "cisco/cisco".
 Note that the management network must be reachable from where the controller is running.

 If you are using the commercial [Cisco Open SDN Controller](http://www.cisco.com/c/en/us/products/cloud-systems-management/open-sdn-controller/index.html), then you would have settings like this: